-What makes the Drinko Measurer special is that it contains double ball bearings inside the nozzle of the sipper, which prevent leakage of excess liquid.
-When force from a mouse or rat is applied to the tip of the sipper tube, a single drop of solution is applied.
+What makes the Drinko Measurer special is that it contains double ball bearings inside the nozzle of the sipper, which prevents leakage of excess liquid.
+When the force from a mouse or rat is applied to the tip of the sipper tube, a single drop of solution is applied.

 Each bottle also contains a clip that attaches to the sipper tube in order to stabilize the bottle to the cage.
 This prevents it from being knocked out of place by the mouse or rat.

-- Restricts liquid output to one drop at a time, improving accuracy
+- Restricts the liquid output to one drop at a time, improving accuracy

 - Choose between sipper tube and bottle lengths